CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 Level grids are indexed from the bottom left, using a right handed coordinate system, with +Z pointing in the up direction.

 Tiles in a level are indexed by applying the [Morton/Z-order](https://en.wikipedia.org/wiki/Z-order_curve) curve to the grid at that level.
-Using the Morton order serves three primary purposes:
+Using the Morton order serves two primary purposes:

-- Increasing spatial locality of reference: Tiles that are close to each in other in space will be located close to each other on the file system.
 - Efficient tile location decomposition: The Morton order allows efficient encoding and decoding of locations of a tile in the level grid to its location in the availability bitstream
 - Efficient traversal: The binary representation of tile locations in the grid allow for easy traversal of the tileset.